-/ SEE REVERSE SIDE /
+/SEE REVERSE SIDE/

-[X] Please mark votes as in this example PL EASE VOTE, S SIGN, DATE AND PROMP TLY R ETUR N THIS CARD FOR AGAINST ABSTAIN 1.
-Election of Directors Nom Charles E. Bradley, Sr., C John G. Poole, Robert A. S and Thomas L. Chrystie harles E. B 2.
-To approve a performance-based compensation plan for the Company's executive officers. [] [] [] FOR ALL NOMINEES WITHHELD FROM ALL NOMINEES Foi [] all nominees except as no [] MARK HERE FOR ADDRESS CHANGE AND NOTE AT LEFT 3.
-To ratify the appointment of KPMG Peat Marwick LLP as independent auditors of the Company for the year ending December 31, 1998. [] [] [] 4.
-To transact such other business as may properly come before the meeting or any adjournment(s) thereof.
-This proxy should be signed by the shareholder(s) exactly as his or her n appear(s) hereon, dated and returned promptly in the enclosed envelope.
-Per signing in a fiduciary capacity should indicate.
-If shares are held by joint tenants or as community property, both persons should sign. sons I so) Si gnature: I Date: Signature: Dat e:
+/x/ Please mark votes as in this example PLEASE VOTE, FOR AGAINST ABSTAIN SIGN, DATE AND PROMPTLY RETURN THIS CARD Election of Directors Nominees: Charles E. Bradley, Sr., Charles E. Bradley, Jr., John G. Poole, Robert A. Simms, William B. Roberts and Thomas L. Chrystie To approve a performance-based compensation plan for the Company's executive officers. // // // FOR ALL WITHHELD NOMINEES FROM ALL NOMINEES / / / // MARK HERE FOR / / ADDRESS CHANGE AND NOTE BELOW To ratify the appointment of KPMG Peat Marwick LLP as independent auditors of the Company for the year ending December 31, 1998. // // 11 / / For all nominees except as noted above To transact such other business as may properly come before the meeting or any adjournment(s) thereof.
+This proxy should be signed by the shareholder(s) exactly as his or her name(s) appear(s) hereon, dated and returned promptly in the enclosed envelope.
+Persons signing in a fiduciary capacity should so indicate.
+If shares are held by joint tenants or as community property, both persons should sign.
+Signature: Date: Signature: Date: